erizov/Professor/semester_2/lecture_10_architectural_patterns/mvc/README.md

 ### Short Description

-An architectural pattern that separates an application into three interconnected components: Model, View, and Controller.
+An architectural pattern that separates an application into three interconnected components: Model (data), View (presentation), and Controller (logic).
+Solves problems like code organization, maintainability, and separation of concerns in user interfaces.
+Example: Web applications where database (Model), HTML templates (View), and request handling (Controller) are separated.
+Works by routing user input through the controller, which updates the model and refreshes the view.

 **Key Characteristics:**
 - **Time Complexity**: Varies